Juized/raspiblitz/WORKSHOP.md

 Estimated Duration: 2 hours

 Sure one part of the fun for participents is to assemble the hardware themselves.
-But if you aim for the shortest workshop possible, by keeping it at around 2 hours lenght, then this is your way to go.
+But if you aim for the shortest workshop possible, by keeping it at around 2 hours length, then this is your way to go.
 Because if you have the RaspiBlitz already assembled to be operational at the workshop, you can utilize one big time saver feature: "The Pre-Sync" - before the workshop starts you can already plug a assembled RaspiBlitz into power+network and when there is a preloaded bitcoin blockchain on the HDD it will already start catching up.
 So your participants start with an on-the-spot synced blockchain and will just have to deal with waiting times during the lightning node setup.
 But keep in mind that you need budget to buy all the hardware and lots of time in preparation for this - order the parts two weeks before and start peparing at least 3 days before the workshop.

 These are the following steps you need to prepare (follow links for details):